Automated grading workflows for providing personalized feedback to open-ended data science assignments

 \section{Discussion}

 }

+In Section~\ref{sec-concept} we have discussed the grading workflow as a three-step process: preparation, grading and providing feedback, and finalization.
+In Section~\ref{sec-user} we have shown what automation of this grading workflow looks like with the R package gradetools and in Section~\ref{sec-developer} we have detailed how gradetools supports this automation.
+Figure~\ref{fig-gradetools-diagram} summarizes gradetools functions, emphasizing the pedagogical tasks, and noting the tasks managed by each function.
+From this figure, it is evident that gradetools has some limitations and does not serve every step of the grading process.

-In Section \ref{steps} we have discussed grading workflow as a three-step process: preparation, grading and providing feedback, and finalization.
-There are many R packages that can facilitate the administrative tasks involved in the first and third steps of the grading workflow, such as \textbf{rcanvas} \citep{R-rcanvas}, \textbf{moodleR} \citep{R-moodleR}, \textbf{ghclass} \citep{R-ghclass}, \textbf{gmailr} \citep{R-gmailr} for working with the Canvas, Moodle, GitHub, and GMail Application Programming Interfaces (APIs) respectively.
+In terms of inputs, graders will need to provide the roster and students' submissions and gradetools does not support retrieval of them.
+In terms of outputs, the package provides feedback files for each student and the overall gradesheet.
+Gradetools only supports returning of feedback files to students via GitHub.
+For the tasks that are not supported by gradetools, there are many R packages that can facilitate these tasks such as \textbf{rcanvas} \citep{R-rcanvas}, \textbf{moodleR} \citep{R-moodleR}, \textbf{ghclass} \citep{R-ghclass}, \textbf{gmailr} \citep{R-gmailr} for working with the Canvas, Moodle, GitHub, and GMail Application Programming Interfaces (APIs) respectively.
 These packages can support tasks like retrieving students' work and returning students' scores and feedback.
-Some of the Learning Management Systems (LMSs) may also provide interfaces that allow bulk downloads and uploads manually in the first and third steps.
+Some of the Learning Management Systems (LMSs) may also provide interfaces that allow bulk downloads and uploads manually.

-On the contrary, the gradetools package focuses mainly on the second step of the grading workflow by improving the grading and feedback process through automating the administrative tasks.
-The package also automates some administrative tasks in the third step of the workflow for those who utilize GitHub in their teaching.

-The package was developed as a product of the courses we teach and grade in our department thus supports features that happen in a real grading setting.
-For instance, a new rubric can be added while grading or a score of a rubric item can be changed at any point during grading.
-These are some common mistakes graders may make while creating rubrics and gradetools allows for corrections of these mistakes.